Multivariate Quadratic Transformations and the Interpolation Kernel: Introduction

 this is independent of the choice of square root, and factors as

-where the first factor is $q$-elliptic in $a$, $b$, $p$, and $t$, and imilarly for the second factor.
-In actuality, we will essentially only use the alternate normalization of \cite{bctheta}, which in the $p,q$-symmetric version reads
+where the first factor is $q$-elliptic in $a$, $b$, $p$, and $t$, and similarly for the second factor.
+In actuality, we will essentially only use the alternate normalization of~\cite{bctheta}, which in the $p,q$-symmetric version reads

 The binomial coefficients so normalized are products of elliptic functions if $k=3$, $bv_1v_2v_3=(pqa)^2$.